-{\sf Look:} The agent determines its own position within the node (i.e., whether or not is on a port, and if so on which one), and the position of the other agents (if any) at that node.
+{\sf Look:} The agent determines its own position within the node (i.e., whether or not it is on a port, and if so on which one), and the position of the other agents (if any) at that node.
 We call this information a {\em snapshot}.
-Let $myPos \in \{left,right,nil\}$ indicate the position of $a_j$.

-\item {\sf Compute:} Based on the snapshot and the content of its local memory, the agent executes its protocol (the same for all agents) to determine whether or not to move and, if so, in what direction; the result will be $direction\in \{left,righ,nil\}$, where $left$ and $right$ are with respect to its own local orientation.
-If $myPos \in \{left,right\} $ and $direction\neq myPos$, the agent leaves the port.
-Then, if $direction = nil$, the agent becomes inactive.
+\item {\sf Compute:} Based on the snapshot and the content of its local memory, the agent executes its protocol (the same for all agents) to determine whether or not to move and, if so, in what direction; the result will be $direction\in \{left,right,nil\}$, where $left$ and $right$ are with respect to its own local orientation.
+If $direction = nil$, the agent becomes inactive.
 If $direction \neq nil$, $a_j$ attempts to access the appropriate port (if not already there); if it gains access, it positions itself on the port, otherwise it sets private variable $moved=false$ and becomes inactive.

 \item {\sf Move:} Let the agent be positioned on port $q_{i-}$ (resp., $q_{i+}$) after computing.
 If the link between $v_i$ and $v_{i-1}$ (resp., $v_{i+1}$) is present in this round, then agent $a_j$ will move to $v_{i-1}$ (resp., $v_{i+1}$), reach it, set private variable $moved=true$, and become inactive.
 If the link between $v_i$ and $v_{i-1}$ (resp., $v_{i+1}$) is not present, then agent $a_j$ will remain in the port, set $moved=false$, and become inactive.
-In either case, access to port $q_{i-}$ (resp., $q_{i+}$) continues to be denied to any other requesting agent during this round. \end{itemize}
+In either case, access to port $q_{i-}$ (resp., $q_{i+}$) continues to be denied to any other requesting agent during this round. \end{enumerate}

 By definition, the delays are such that all active agents have become inactive by the end of round $t$; the system then starts the new round $t+1$.